 If you believe that you have been subjected to sexual harassment, it is important to consult with an attorney that can assess your case, guide you through your legal options, and effectively protect your rights.
 If you need to discuss this matter, contact our compassionate and experienced law firm.

 Wage and Hour Laws

 Federal and state laws put forth the obligation of an employer to provide employees with certain pay, overtime pay, and an established rate of pay.
 The federal minimum wage has been set to $7.25 per hour.
 States must meet that minimum wage but can go further and offer their own minimum wage.
-New Jersey’s minimum wage is $8.44 per hour.
-Pennsylvania’s minimum wage matched the federal minimum wage at $7.25 per hour.
-There are exemptions to the laws of minimum wage, including seasonal workers, babysitters, tipped employees and more.
+New Jersey’s minimum wage is $8.60 per hour.
+There are exemptions to the laws of minimum wage, including seasonal workers, babysitters, tipped employees, and more.
 If you are not being paid minimum wage and believe you should be, contact our firm to discuss this matter.